WHY IT IS FANTASTIC TO LIVE IN THE CAREFREE & CAVE CREEK, ARIZONA AREA

 -On most weekends Cave Creek is invaded by bikers; the noise is almost constant

--There seems to be a higher incidence of criminal schemes, fraud and lack of enforcement due to lax laws; wild west mentality
+– In this state there seems to be a higher incidence of criminal schemes, fraud and lack of enforcement due to lax laws; wild west mentality

 – Though we do not live in Phoenix, that area has an extraordinarily high rate of pedestrian fatalities and wrong way crashes